Welcome back, Yogis!

 - The hamstrings are a mess because they cross two joints, and end up long at the pelvis, and short at the knee (more on this in a future article).

 As you may have concluded, for many people, stretching this area is often not the answer!
-The whole posterior chain of muscles along the spine are in a lengthened position for extended and repetitive periods of time.
+The whole posterior chain of muscles along the spine is in a lengthened position for extended and repetitive periods of time.
 While stretching may feel good, the back of our body often benefits most by putting tension back into it.
 Strengthening via back bending postures (such as Cobra Pose) can work wonders and help to keep the pain/discomfort in your lower back away.

 Now I will mention that some people have what is called “Open Scissor Syndrome”.